 There is good reason why Apple’s iPhones are expensive – they are cutting edge technology, the world leaders in smartphone design and manufacturing.

 Shoppers all over the world wait for the latest model with bated breath, they often sell out quickly, and fans queue around the block for hours waiting to get their hands on one at product launch day.

 iPhone product launches are often delayed in countries outside of the USA whilst shoppers in the US can buy the iPhone when it’s launched shoppers in other countries often have to wait.

-With the new iPhone 8, the follow up to the successful iPhone 7, about to be launched there will be lots of people worldwide not only wondering how amazing it will be but, when and where they will be able to purchase one.
+With the new iPhone 8, the follow up to the successful iPhone 7, launched there will be lots of people worldwide not only wondering how amazing it will be but, when and where they will be able to purchase one.

 Can I buy an iPhone from the US and get it shipped?

 For people living outside of North America they might ask themselves is it ok to buy an iPhone and have it shipped over?